ryanjosephking/meshlint/README.md

 - taniwha / Bill Currie - For being part of the original idea and for Alpha and Beta testing.
 - endikos / William Knechtel - For also being an idea guy and tester, and for being a great Brother in the Lord, anyway.
-- lsfmt - For trying to install it one time, but also for providing the hardware that was used to write it. (!)
+- lsfmt - For being a premeir Beta tester, complete with a UI improvement mockup, and also for providing the hardware that was used to write it. (!)